MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-ios.md

 # Manage iOS/iPadOS software update policies in Intune

-You can use Microsoft Intune device configuration profiles to manage software updates for iOS/iPad devices that enrolled as *supervised devices*.
+You can use Microsoft Intune device configuration profiles to manage software updates for iOS/iPad devices that are enrolled as *supervised devices*.

 A [supervised device](../enrollment/device-enrollment-program-enroll-ios.md#what-is-supervised-mode) is a device that enrolls through one of Apple's [Automated Device Enrollment (ADE)](https://deploy.apple.com/) options.
 Devices enrolled through ADE support management control through a mobile device management solution like Intune.
 ADE options include Apple Business Manager or Apple School Manager.